Egypt arrests 7 for raising rainbow flag at indie rock gig

 He said the band had all the necessary permits, including approval by the ubiquitous state security services, but added that the union would ban the group from further performances.

-Mashrou’ Leila has played in Egypt before, although they have twice been banned from performing in Jordan over allegations its musicians violate the kingdom’s traditions and commit blasphemy.
+Mashrou’ Leila has played in Egypt before, although the group was twice banned from performing in Jordan over allegations its musicians violate the kingdom’s traditions and commit blasphemy.
 It is one of the Arab world’s few rock acts to gain significant resonance in the West, playing its Arabic-language fusion to a growing number of fans in Europe and the United States.

 The band on its Facebook page called the Cairo show, held in a mall in an upscale suburb, one of the best they had ever played, and that it had been an “honor to play to such a wonderful crowd.”
 The feed became a culture war battle zone in subsequent posts, however, with some users hurling insults while others defended the group.